Cohen-Tucker Dissertation Research Fellowship Program

-Beginning in the academic year 2016-2017, the Cohen-Tucker Dissertation Research Fellowship Program will provide up to six annual fellowships, with a maximum stipend of $22,000, for doctoral students at US universities, who are citizens or permanent residents of the US, to conduct dissertation research in Russia.
+Established in 2015, the Cohen-Tucker Dissertation Research Fellowship Program provides annual fellowships, with a maximum stipend of $22,000, for doctoral students at US universities, who are citizens or permanent residents of the US, to conduct dissertation research in Russia.
 The Program is open to students in any discipline whose dissertation topics are within 19th - early 21st century Russian historical studies.
 A flyer describing this program is available here.

 Fellowship Research Scope

 - The research topic must be in 19th - early 21st century Russian historical studies; in cases of equally qualified applications, some preference may be given to research on the Soviet era

 - The research topic can be in cultural, economic, intellectual, political, or social historical studies

 - The geographic focus of the research must be predominantly within the current boundaries of the Russian Federation NOTE: This does not exclude research related to other former Soviet Republics or territories of the 19th c.
 Russian Empire, but the research topic must still be predominantly a historical study of Russia